jeffboody/gearsvk/readme.md

 Programming Guide: The Official Guide to Learning Vulkan".
 These dot files may be viewed with the xdot program.

+This project includes two branches.
+The master branch contains my original port to Vulkan and uses the Vulkan library directly.
+The master-vkk branch contains a new port to Vulkan via my VKK (Vulkan Kit) wrapper library.
+Going forward only the VKK version will be maintained.

 You may find the Github project for Gears VK at

 	https://github.com/jeffboody/gearsvk